WarmUpTill/SceneSwitcher/BUILDING.md

 As both methods require you to have a working [OBS Studio development environment](https://obsproject.com/wiki/Building-OBS-Studio) and [CMake](https://cmake.org/download/) it is recommended to build the plugin in tree as it is easier to set up and will enable straightforward debugging.

+The plugin can be compiled for OBS 25 and above, although using the latest version of OBS is recommended to support all features.

 ## Compiling in tree (recommended for development)
 Add the "SceneSwitcher" source directory to your obs-studio source directory under obs-studio/UI/frontend-plugins/:
 ```